WoojungBae/woojungbae.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Department of Statistics at the University of Florida.
-I am working with Dr. Michael Daniels.
+I am working with Dr. Michael J. Daniels.

 I am originally from South Korea.
-Before starting my Ph.D., I received my Bachelor’s degree in mathematics in 2016 from KyungHee University and a Master’s degree in statistics from Yonsei University.
-During my Master's program, I worked as a research assistant under the supervision of Dr. Sangwook Kang.
+Before starting my Ph.D., I received my Bachelor’s degree in mathematics in 2016 from KyungHee University and a Master’s degree in statistics from Yonsei University (under Dr. Sangwook Kang).
+During the summer of 2022, I worked as a Ph.D. research intern at Regeneron in the biostatistics and data management team.

-Most of my research has centered around Bayesian methodology, causal inference, biostatistics, missing data, and building a corresponding software, but I have a broad interest in statistics.
+I have a broad interest in statistics, most of my research has centered around Bayesian methodology, biostatistics, biomedical data modeling, causal inference, causal mediation analysis, missing data, survival analysis, and building a corresponding software.

 <!-- For three months throughout my Ph.D. program, I worked with Dr. Chenguang Wang as a graduate intern at Regeneron Pharmaceuticals Inc. -->